How credibility compounds

 Evidence is the argument.

 Every leader I've worked with understands this in principle.
-In practice, many operate in a kind of permanent promissory mode.
-They talk about what the numbers will show once the next quarter finalises, the next product ships or the next market matures.
+In practice, many operate by projecting hope.
+They talk about what the numbers will show once the next quarter closes, the next product ships or after the next market entry.

 Sometimes that's legitimate.

 Build phases are real.
 There are industries, like healthcare, biotech and deep tech, where evidence takes years to generate and the burden of proof is genuinely high.
-I've lived that.
-It's not an excuse.
-It's a structural reality that changes how you lead.
+I've lived that and it’s a reality that changes how you lead.

 And people have a refined sense for the difference.